-Police dispatcher is a civilian support position for the University Police Department.
-Under general supervision of a Lead Dispatcher and Police Services Manager, a dispatcher will perform a variety of specialized and technical support duties within the University Police Department’s 9-1-1 Communications Center.
-Duties may include, but are not limited to: radio dispatching for police officer, parking officers, and community service officers; answering 9-1-1, non-emergency and administrative phone lines; assisting patrons at a front lobby walk-up counter; providing tactical dispatching and scribing support for critical incidents; operating a computer-aided dispatch (CAD) system; accessing and utilizing various law enforcement database systems; monitoring fire, CCTV and access control systems; assisting with public education and outreach programs; offering administrative or clerical support for other law enforcement related services.
+Police Dispatcher is a civilian support position for the University Police Department.
+Under general supervision of a Lead Dispatcher and Associate Director of Police Support Services, dispatchers will perform a variety of specialized and technical support duties within the University Police Department's Emergency Communications Center (ECC).
+Duties may include, but are not limited to: radio dispatching for police officer, parking officers, and community service officers; answering 9-1-1, non-emergency and administrative phone lines; assisting patrons at a front lobby walk-up counter; providing tactical dispatching and scribing support for critical incidents; operating a computer aided dispatch (CAD) system; accessing and utilizing various law enforcement database systems; monitoring fire, CCTV and access control systems; assisting with public education and outreach programs; offering administrative or clerical support for other law enforcement related services.

 Education and Experience

-Proof of successful completion of the P.O.S.T. certified Public Safety Dispatcher Basic Course (80 hours minimum) and completion of probation as a public safety dispatcher during previous employment.
+Successful completion of the P.O.S.T. certified Public Safety Dispatcher Basic Course (80 hours minimum) and/or completion of probation as a public safety dispatcher during previous employment.

 Current, two-year experience working within a law enforcement agency.

-Currently employed as a dispatcher within a law enforcement communications center.
+Currently employed as a dispatcher within an Emergency Communications Center.

 Bilingual skills are desirable.

-May be mandated and/or required to work on-call assignments, work past scheduled shifts, and work overtime on short or no notice; ability to work “grave-yard” shifts, rotating shifts, weekends, and holidays.
+May be mandated and/or required to work on-call assignments, work past scheduled shifts, and work overtime on short or no notice; ability to work overnight shifts, rotating shifts, weekends, and holidays.

 Must have access to reliable transportation.